Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of curves

 \subsection{An example: the genus-$0$ case}

 Let us study the case of $\mathcal{M}_{0,n}(BG)$.
-The main fact that we will be using here is that a degree $0$ line bundle over a smooth genus-$0$ curve is always trivial.
+The main fact that we be use here is that a degree $0$ line bundle over a smooth genus-$0$ curve is always trivial.
 It follows then from Proposition \ref{equivalentdesc} that the moduli stack $\mathcal{M}_{0,n}(BG)$ has $\mathcal{M}_{0,n}$ as its coarse moduli space.
 It is also true that $\overline{\mathcal{M}}_{0,n}$ is the coarse moduli space of $\overline{\mathcal{M}}_{0,n}(BG)$.
 If $G$ is cyclic, this follows from the main theorem in \cite[p.
 7]{bayercadman}.
 The general case then follows after decomposing the finite abelian group $G$ as a direct sum of cyclic groups.
 Then we have: \begin{enumerate} \item The moduli stack $\mathcal{M}_{0,n}(BG)$ is always empty or irreducible. \item The coarse moduli space of $\overline{\mathcal{M}}_{0,n}(BG)$ is birational to $\overline{\mathcal{M}}_{0,n}$. \item The rational Picard groups of $\mathcal{M}_{0,n}(BG)$ are zero.
 (In fact, the rational Chow group of a stack equals the rational Chow group of its coarse moduli space, and the Chow group of $\mathcal{M}_{0,n}$ vanishes since the moduli space of smooth, $n$-pointed genus-$0$ curves is a complement of hyperplanes in $\mathbb{P}^{n-3}$.) \item Moreover, the rational Picard group of $\overline{\mathcal{M}}_{0,n}(BG)$ is \emph{freely} spanned by the boundary divisors.
-This is because the same statement is true for \mb{0}{n} \cite{keel}.
-(In fact, the cohomology ring equals the Chow ring, and the latter is generated by boundary divisors with explicit relations.) \end{enumerate} The idea of this whole paper is to study extensions of these genus-$0$ statements to genus $1$.
+This is because the same statement is true for $\overline{\mathcal{M}}_{0,n}$ \cite{keel}.
+(In fact, the cohomology ring equals the Chow ring, and the latter is generated by boundary divisors with explicit relations.) \end{enumerate} The task of this paper is to study extensions of these genus-$0$ statements to genus $1$.
 This is accomplished in Theorem \ref{fondamentale}, Corollaries \ref{birat1} and \ref{birat2}, and Theorem \ref{vanishes}.
-The case $G= \mathbb{Z}/2\mathbb{Z}$ is especially interesting as any double cover is automatically an abelian $\mathbb{Z}/2\mathbb{Z}$-cover (instead, the generic cover of degree $d>2$ is not abelian).
+The case $G= \mathbb{Z}/2\mathbb{Z}$ is especially interesting as any double cover is automatically an abelian $\mathbb{Z}/2\mathbb{Z}$-cover.
 We will thus devote Section \ref{modulibiell} to giving more details for this special case.